-Third and Revised Edition copyright © 1979 by Theosophical University Press (print version also available).
-Electronic version ISBN 1-55700-039-5.
+Fourth Edition.
+Third and Revised Edition copyright © 1979 by Theosophical University Press (online PDF eBook and print editions (cloth and softcover) are also available).
+HTML version ISBN 978-1-55700-039-2.
 All rights reserved.
-This edition may be downloaded for off-line viewing without charge.
-No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+This edition may be downloaded free of charge for personal use.
+Except for brief excerpts, no part of this publication may be reproduced or transmitted for commercial or other use in any form without the prior permission of Theosophical University Press.
+For ease of searching, words are not accented in this version.

 Recognizing that the "need for esoteric devotional works is probably as great today as it has ever been in the past," G. de Purucker published Golden Precepts of Esotericism.
 This is a small book, yet it deals with large and compelling themes: the path inward to the heart of being; thoughts and their influence on character; how to meet suffering, old age, and death; the potency of love, self-forgetful love, that encompasses the whole of mankind; and, lastly, the choice that every aspirant faces; whether to undergo the higher discipline and training for self-benefit alone, or for the sake of bringing light and wisdom to every living being on earth.